Michael J. Adams

-Michael James Adams (May 5, 1930 – November 15, 1967) (Maj USAF) was an American aviator, aeronautical engineer, and USAF astronaut.
+Michael James Adams (May 5, 1930 – November 15, 1967) was an American aviator, aeronautical engineer, and USAF astronaut.
 He was one of twelve pilots who flew the North American X-15, an experimental spaceplane jointly operated by the Air Force and NASA.

 On November 15, 1967, Adams flew X-15 Flight 191 (also known as X-15 Flight 3-65-97) aboard the X-15-3, one of three planes in the X-15 fleet.
 Flying to an altitude above 50 miles, Adams qualified as an astronaut according to the United States definition of the boundary of space.
-Moments later the craft broke apart, killing Adams and destroying the X-15-3.
+Moments later, the craft broke apart, killing Adams and destroying the X-15-3.
 He was the first American space mission fatality by the American convention.

-Background
+Biography

 Early life and military experience

 Adams was born May 5, 1930, in Sacramento, California.
 He graduated from Sacramento Junior College.
 He enlisted in the United States Air Force in 1950, and earned his pilot wings and commission in 1952 at Webb Air Force Base, Texas.
 He served as a fighter-bomber pilot during the Korean War, where he flew 49 combat missions.
 This was followed by 30 months with the 613th Fighter-Bomber Squadron at England Air Force Base, Louisiana, and six months rotational duty at Chaumont Air Base in France.